yushibats/dify-official-plugins/tools/email/README.md

 ## Overview

 The email is a method of electronic communication for sending and receiving information through the Internet.
-This tool helps users to send emails to one person or to multiple recipients.
+This tool helps users to send emails to one person or to multiple recipients with support for CC, BCC, file attachments, and markdown-to-HTML conversion.

 ## Configuration